Eisenstein-Kronecker classes, integrality of critical values of Hecke $L$-functions and $p$-adic interpolation: Explicit computation of the equivariant coherent Eisenstein--Kronecker classes

-Recall that the ultimate goal of this section is to compute the equivariant coherent polylogarithm class and the associated Eisenstein classes explicitly.
-In order to compute the equivariant cohomology explicitly, we use the well-known fact (see Appendix \eqref{eq:coh-equiv}) that the equivariant sheaf cohomology
+The goal of this section is to construct a model which allows to compute the equivariant coherent polylogarithm class and the associated Eisenstein-Kronecker classes explicitly.
+We will use the fact (see Appendix \eqref{eq:coh-equiv}) that the equivariant sheaf cohomology